TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/database-operations/_index.md

 ## Migrate Identity Server Database

-Before upgrading the Identity Server to a new minor version, the database may need to be migrated.
+Before upgrading the Identity Server to a new minor version or deploying {{% tts %}} for the first time, the database may need to be migrated.

 {{< tabs/container "AWS Console" "AWS CLI">}}
 {{< tabs/tab "AWS Console" >}}